Rajlaxmi-1307/Rajlaxmi-1307/README.md

 # Hi, I’m Rajlaxmi Dilip Patil 👋
 ### Data Analyst | Full Stack Developer

+I am a passionate *Data Analyst and Full Stack Developer* with a strong interest in building data-driven applications.

-I focus on extracting meaningful insights from data while building structured, reliable, and secure systems.
-My approach combines analytical thinking with backend development and security awareness to design data-driven applications that are both functional and resilient.
+I enjoy working with data to uncover meaningful insights while also developing backend systems that are structured, secure, and reliable.
+My approach blends *analytical thinking with practical development skills*, allowing me to create solutions that are both insightful and functional.

-Currently seeking internship / entry-level opportunities in **Data Analysis / Data Science**, where I can apply analytical skills, grow under mentorship, and contribute to real-world problem solving.
+🌱 Currently seeking *internship / entry-level opportunities* in *Data Analysis / Data Science / Full Stack Development*, where I can learn, grow, and contribute to real-world projects.

 ---

 ## 🔍 Core Focus

 - Data analysis & interpretation
 - Data cleaning, preprocessing, and transformation
-- Backend-driven data workflows
 - Data visualization & reporting
 - Security-aware data handling
 - Analytical problem-solving